ph4r05/booltest/README.md

 ```

 Computes 1000 independent AES round 10 runs, each with different seed in the counter mode.
-Tests Booltest in various configurations.
+Tests BoolTest in various configurations.

 ## Reference statistics (old)